kkaragitz/openbbs/README.md

 Primary Features
 ================

-* Users can either sign up for an account, or use the BBS anonymously.
+* In addition to support for registered accounts, users are also able to browse the BBS anonymously.
 * Remote moderation is simple, operators should have little to no trouble deleting posts and banning users.
-* Fully-featured private messaging system for registered users.
+* Registered users are able to use a fully-featured private messaging system.

 Installation